MasrourTawfik/images_segmentation_prompt/Documentation/scripts/attention_is_all_you_need.rst

     The paper presents the Transformer model as a novel approach to sequence-to-sequence tasks, achieving impressive results without using recurrence or convolution.
 It demonstrates the effectiveness of attention mechanisms in capturing complex relationships in sequential data.
     </p>

+You can view more by clicking the  `link to the paper "Attention is all you need" <https://arxiv.org/pdf/1706.03762.pdf>`__